Straive: Agentic AI and Document Processing

 |---|---|

-| Core Platform | SPARK.AI with aiKira AI ecosystem |
+| Core platform | SPARK.AI with aiKira AI ecosystem |

 | Architecture | Microservices-based, cloud-native with Docker containers |

-| LLM Support | OpenAI, Anthropic, Gemini, Grok via LLM Foundry |
+| LLM support | OpenAI, Anthropic, Gemini, Grok via LLM Foundry |

-| Technology Stack | Angular JS, Python, PERL, MongoDB, SQL Server |
+| Technology stack | Angular JS, Python, PERL, MongoDB, SQL Server |

-| Cloud Deployment | AWS, Microsoft Azure, Google Cloud with Docker containers |
+| Cloud deployment | AWS, Microsoft Azure, Google Cloud with Docker containers |

 | Integration | REST APIs |

-| Document Formats | PDF, email, Word, scanned PDF, images, diagrams, annual reports |
+| Document formats | PDF, email, Word, scanned PDF, images, diagrams, annual reports |

-| Processing Modules | Extract, Enrich, Transform, Deliver, DocExplore |
+| Processing modules | Extract, Enrich, Transform, Deliver, DocExplore |

-| Output Formats | XML, JSON, CSV, MS Word, RDF, SKOS, OWL |
+| Output formats | XML, JSON, CSV, MS Word, RDF, SKOS, OWL |

-| Additional Platforms | Content Hub, DataHub, Kadal AI workbench (via LearningMate) |
+| Additional platforms | Content Hub, DataHub, Kadal AI workbench (via LearningMate) |

 | Pricing | Not publicly disclosed |

-| GA/Beta Status | Not publicly disclosed for any platform |
+| GA/beta status | Not publicly disclosed for any platform |

-| Recognition | HFS Research Challenger (2025, 2026), ISG Product Challenger (IDP, UK 2022) |
+| Recognition | AIM Research PEMA Leader (2025), HFS Research Challenger (2025), ISG Product Challenger (IDP, UK 2022) |

 Resources